Stuffed toy

-A stuffed toy is a toy doll with an outer fabric sewn from a textile and stuffed with flexible material.
-They are known by many names, such as plush toys, plushies, stuffed animals, and stuffies; in Britain and Australia, they may also be called soft toys or cuddly toys.
-The stuffed toy originated from the Steiff company of Germany in the late 19th century and gained popularity following the creation of the teddy bear in the United States in 1903, at the same time the German toy inventor Richard Steiff designed a similar bear.
+A stuffed toy is a toy with an outer fabric sewn from a textile and stuffed with flexible material.
+They are known by many names, such as stuffed animals, plush toys, plushies and stuffies; in Britain and Australia, they may also be called soft toys or cuddly toys.
+Stuffed toys are made in many different forms, but most resemble real animals (sometimes with exaggerated proportions or features), mythological creatures, cartoon characters, or inanimate objects.
+They can be commercially or home-produced from numerous materials, most commonly pile textiles like plush for the outer material and synthetic fiber for the stuffing.
+Often designed for children, some stuffed toys have become fads and collector's items.

+In the late 19th century, Margarete Steiff and the Steiff company of Germany created the first stuffed animals.
+In 1902 a political cartoon of Theodore Roosevelt inspired the idea for "Teddy's bear".
 In 1903, Peter Rabbit was the first fictional character to be made into a patented stuffed toy.
-In the 1970s, London-based Hamleys, the world's oldest toy store, bought the rights to Paddington Bear stuffed toys.
+In 1921, A. A. Milne gave a stuffed bear to his son Christopher which would inspire the creation of Winnie-the-Pooh.
+In the 1970s, London-based Hamleys toy store bought the rights to Paddington Bear stuffed toys.
 In the 1990s, Ty Warner created Beanie Babies, a series of animals stuffed with plastic pellets that were popular as collector's items.

-Stuffed toys are made in many different forms, but most resemble real animals (sometimes with exaggerated proportions or features), legendary creatures, cartoon characters, or inanimate objects.
-They can be commercially or home-produced from numerous materials, most commonly pile textiles like plush for the outer material and synthetic fiber for the stuffing.
-Often these toys are designed for children, but stuffed toys are popular for a range of ages and uses, and have been marked by fads in popular culture that sometimes affected collectors and the value of the toys.
+Beginning in the 1990s electronic plush toys like Tickle Me Elmo and Furby became fads.
+Since 2005 beginning with Webkinz, toys-to-life stuffed toys have been sold where the toy is used to access digital content in video games and online worlds.
+In the 2020s, plush toys like Squishmallows, Jellycat and Labubu became fads after going viral on social media.

 Description

 Stuffed toys are distinguishable from other toys mainly by their softness, flexibility, and resemblance to animals or fictional characters.
 Stuffed toys most commonly take the form of animals, especially bears (in the case of teddy bears), mammalian pets such as cats and dogs, and highly recognizable animals such as zebras, tigers, pandas, lizards, and elephants.
 Many fictional animal-like characters from movies, TV shows, books, or other entertainment forms often appear in stuffed toy versions, as do both real and fictional humans if the individual or character is famous enough.
 These toys are filled with soft plush material.

 Stuffed toys come in an array of different sizes, with the smallest being thumb-sized and the largest being larger than a house.
-However, the largest somewhat commonly produced stuffed animals are not much bigger than a person.
-Most stuffed animals are designed to be an appropriate size for easy cuddling.
+However, the largest somewhat commonly produced stuffed toys are not much bigger than a person.

+Most stuffed toys are designed to be an appropriate size for easy cuddling.
 They also come in a wide variety of colors, cloth surfaces, fur textures, and humanizing embellishments.

 Stuffed toys are commonly sold in stores worldwide.
 Vendors are often abundant at tourist attractions, airports, carnivals, fairs, downtown parks, and general public meeting places of almost any nature, especially if there are children present.